 Answer here this time tomorrow.

-Hint: smaller than a bread box.
+Hint: Just about the size of a bread box.

-The Writing of Stones (36)
+The Writing of Stones (55)

 July 25, 2014